Connecting Stations Studio

 Olga Stadnuk

 Adi Weintraub is a graphic designer based in Tel Aviv, specializing in typography, editorial design, web design, and brand identity.
 A 2024 graduate with honors from The School of Visual Communication at Shenkar, she is passionate about translating theoretical concepts into visual form.
-Her creative outlook is informed by diverse cultural influences, including a student exchange in Mainz Germany, as well as professional experience at leading design studios, and currently Liga Studio in Tel Aviv.
+Her creative outlook is informed by diverse cultural influences, including a student exchange in Mainz Germany, as well as professional experience at leading design studios, and currently The League Studio in Tel Aviv.
 Drawing inspiration from multiple disciplines, she seeks originality in connecting ideas, mediums, and contexts, creating design that resonates within the fields of culture and art.

 Adi Weintraub